Peace Officer Candidate Selection Process

 At some point during the background process you may be asked to show proof of age, education, and citizenship status.
 Since it will take some time to acquire the official documentation (i.e., certified copies of birth certificate, official sealed copies of high school and/or college transcript(s), citizenship verification), you may consider collecting the information ahead of time.
 You should contact the employing agency to determine their specific documentation requirements.
 You should also consider printing out the POST Personal History Statement (PHS) – Peace Officer (2-251) (doc) form, completing it, and keeping the information as a “working” copy in a file for future reference.
 If the information on your PHS changes (e.g., you move residences, change jobs, complete college, etc.), be sure to update the information on your “working” copy.
 When it comes time to complete the agency’s personal history statement, you will have your personal history information and related documents readily available.

 Also, as part of the background investigation process, you may be subjected to a detection of deception examination, such as a polygraph or voice stress analysis.
 Although it is not a POST requirement, detection of deception examinations are not uncommon.
 The primary purpose of these examinations is to verify the truthfulness of information that applicants have provided on the PHS and to the background investigator directly.

 The medical evaluation must be conducted by a licensed physician.
 This and other POST requirements are described in Commission Regulation 1954.

-The medical evaluation will begin with the completion of a medical history statement (pdf).
+The medical evaluation will begin with the completion of a Medical History Statement - Peace Officer (2-252) (pdf).
 This form will ask questions regarding your medical history.
 As with the background investigation, completeness and accuracy is critical.
 The agency will provide you with information on when and where you will be having your medical examination, and with whom (i.e., you cannot obtain a medical evaluation from your own physician).